 FSR renewals: What you need to know, now

-With all Field Safety Representatives (FSRs) in BC required to renew their certification by July 31, 2019, we’re getting questions every day about how to renew, why FSRs need to renew and what happens if the deadline is missed.
+With many Field Safety Representatives (FSRs) in BC required to renew their certification by July 31, 2019, we’re getting questions every day about how to renew, why FSRs need to renew, and what happens if the deadline is missed.

 We’ve rounded up the most popular FAQs around the program.